-- Have the privilege to call an emergency meeting with 72 hours written notice to its member and the 6. press.
+- Have the privilege to call an emergency meeting with 72 hours written notice to its members and the press.

-- Have the power to expend $100 with the authorization of the treasurer, and advisor.
+- Have the power to expend $100.00 with the authorization of the Treasurer.

-- Have the privilege to call meetings or create committees and/or task forces.
+- Have the privilege to call committees and task forces.